wp-plugins/subtitles/README.txt

 == Upgrade Notice ==

-= v1.0.5 (July 7th, 2014) =
+= v1.0.6 (August 4th, 2014) =

-- Bug Fix: If subtitles are shown in comment areas, we'll hide them by default.
-- Bug Fix: Better security for nonce checking after update to the WordPress VIP Coding Standards.
-See [this discussion](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/issues/190) for more information.
+- Bug Fix: Better visual styling in the back end to keep up with WordPress 4.0
-- Extra: Wrap primary entry title parts in spans that theme authors can take advantage of for more fine-grained styling when a post has a subtitle.
-- Extra: French (fr_FR) language packs added (see [issue](https://github.com/philiparthurmoore/Subtitles/pull/18)).